How to Create Retargeting Ads on Facebook and Google and Use Them Effectively

 To start using Google retargeting ads, you first need to set up a tag.
 Like the Facebook pixel, the tag is a snippet of code that feeds data directly from your website to Google Ads.
 The data includes users’ behavior and information to allow you to target specific audience segments.

-- Save your selection and choose how to install your tag.
-There are a few different methods, and you can select the one that best matches your expertise.
+- Save your selection and choose how to install your tag; there’re a few different methods, and you can select the one that best matches your expertise

-If the tag is installed correctly, you’ll start collecting user data automatically.
+You’ll start collecting user data automatically if the tag is installed correctly.
 You can now set up your retargeting audience.